Pearson-Higher-Ed/design/c/dropdown/v1.0.0-beta.4/index.md

       Divider
       : - Groups may be divided by a 1px solid Alto line
-        - The divider line should have 12px above/below it
+        - The divider line should have 12px between it and any text above/below it

+      Checkmark
+      : - Uses the check-sm-18 icon
+        - 16px left padding around the icon
+        - 8px right padding
+        - Text content is shifted right to make room for the icon (30px left padding)

       Border
       : - 1px solid Concrete